ClicknCall frequently asked questions

 Q: After I register how long will it take before my new account become active?

-A: Normally your account details will be emailed to you within a couple of minutes after payment clears.
-Please be sure to check your email spam folder in case our emails get caught there.
+A: Your account details will be emailed to you within a minute after payment clears and your account is active straight away.
+Please check your email spam folder in case our emails get caught there (this happens a lot with Yahoo and hotmail users).

 Q: How can I check my balance?